We the Students Scholarship Contest

 Section I – General Rules

-From Wednesday, September 17, 2014 through Tuesday, December 5, 2014 (the “Contest Period”), the Bill of Rights Institute will conduct an essay contest in the states of Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia; the U.S. Territories; and American Armed Forces Schools Abroad, focusing on the principles of the Constitution and their relevance today (the “Contest”).
-To enter, eligible students (see Section II for eligibility requirements) must log on to the website and submit an entry that follows the Submission Guidelines as detailed in Section III.
+From Wednesday, September 17, 2014 through Tuesday, December 5, 2014 (the “Contest Period”), the Bill of Rights Institute will conduct an essay contest and a video contest in the states of Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia; the U.S. Territories; and American Armed Forces Schools Abroad, focusing on the principles of the Constitution and their relevance today (the “Contest”).
+To enter, eligible students (see Section II for eligibility requirements) must log on to the essay website and/or video website and submit an entry that follows the Submission Guidelines as detailed in Section III.
 We will not accept or consider entries that are mailed-in.
 As further detailed in Section VII, entrants agree to accept and be bound by all terms of these Official Rules and Regulations and to accept and be bound by the decisions of the Bill of Rights Institute, whose decisions are final with respect to all matters of the Contest.

 Only one entry per student is permitted.
 Entries that are incomplete, are submitted late, do not answer all required questions, contain information other than as requested, or otherwise do not comply with these Official Rules and Regulations will not be accepted.
 By entering the Scholarship Contest, entrants agree that the Bill of Rights Institute will own and administer 100% of the copyright in all entries submitted, with the perpetual right to use such entries and that said entries are solely the work of the entrant for whom they are submitting an entry.
 The Bill of Rights Institute may edit for grammar, modify for style only, and distribute the submitted entries with no additional notification or permission of the entrant.
 Entries will only be used to further the educational mission and goals of the Bill of Rights Institute (please see Section VI for a Privacy Statement).